-Richard Campanella
+BY Richard Campanella

-Imagine entering a spaceship-like terminal on Loyola Avenue and Poydras Street, boarding a futuristic bullet train suspended high above the street, and relaxing in sleek comfort as you speed becoming a city project?
+IMAGINE ENTERING a spaceship-like terminal on Loyola Avenue and Poydras Street, boarding a futuristic bullet train suspended high above the street, and relaxing in sleek comfort as you speed to the airport in 14 minutes.

+When might you foresee such a vision becoming a city project?
 The 2030s?
 2050s?
 Never?